 Projects of Three was initiated by renowned luthiers and close friends Adriano Sergio, Michael Spalt, and Ulrich Teuffel.
 Approaching the guitar from three very different angles they share the goal of creating unique instruments, which clearly straddle the gap between the guitar as usable instrument on one side and being an objet d’art on the other.
-For their first appearance as a group they decided on the color Red as common element.

 "My inspiration for the red theme of the collection is the awareness that humanity and the planet are walking towards the red line, the point of no return.
 I hope the GREEN collection comes soon."